-There are hardware configurations detailed below starting from a single dedicated GPU for image processing up to a eight GPU system suitable for demanding 8K and 4K stereoscopic grading sessions.
-While performance varies greatly, most modern Intel, AMD and NVIDIA GPUs that support OpenCL 1.2 or CUDA 3.0 compute capability will operate with DaVinci Resolve.
+There are hardware configurations detailed below starting from a single dedicated GPU for image processing up to a eight GPU system suitable for demanding 8K projects.
+While performance varies greatly, most modern Intel, AMD and NVIDIA GPUs that support Metal, OpenCL 1.2 or CUDA 3.0 compute capability will operate with DaVinci Resolve.